-Among the household characteristics, annual income is specified in a logarithmic form as well as using dummy variables representing low and high-income households (with medium income as the base for the dummy variable specification).
+Among the household characteristics, annual income is specified in a logarithmic form as well as using dummy variables representing low and high income households (with medium income as the base for the dummy variable specification).
 The negative coefficient on the log(income) variable indicates that the proportion of household income (but not necessarily the absolute dollar amount) spent on energy consumption decreases with increasing income levels.
-This impact is further reinforced by the positive coefficient on the low-income dummy variable (though this dummy variable effect is only marginally significant).
-A policy implication of these results is that energy price increases can have a disproportionately higher impact on low-income households than other households (see Cashin and McGranahan, 2006).
-As low-income households might not be able to substantially reduce energy consumptions in response to price increases (since their energy consumption is likely for essential needs), increases in energy prices will compel them to spend more for their energy needs and leave them with less money to spend for other needs (Kilian, 2008).
-Moving on to the estimated coefficient on the high-income dummy variable, high-income households, in general, expend a higher share of their income (when compared to low-income households) on electricity.
-This is perhaps because high-income households tend to own and use a wider variety and a larger number of electric-operated appliances.
+This impact is further reinforced by the positive coefficient on the low income dummy variable, (though this dummy variable effect is only marginally significant).
+A direct policy implication of these results is that energy price increases have larger welfare impacts on low income households than other households (see Cashin and and McGranahan, 2006).
+Also, according to the estimated coefficient on the high income dummy variable, high income households, in general, expend a higher share of their income (when compared to low income households) on electricity.
+This is perhaps because high income households tend to own and use a wider variety and a larger number of electric-operated appliances.

-The household size (i.e., number of people in the household) related coefficients indicate that larger household sizes are associated with higher energy consumption in the context of electricity and natural gas.
+The household size (i.e., number of people in household) related coefficients indicate that larger household sizes are associated with higher energy consumption, in the context of electricity and natural gas.
 The log(householder age) variable refers to the natural logarithm of the age of the householder.
 The estimated effects of this variable imply that households at an older stage in their lifecycle are more pre-disposed to use non-electricity type of fuels (natural gas, fuel oil, and LPG) relative to electricity.